hmrc/platui-adr-spike/doc/decisions/madr/0003-use-id-and-data-attributes-for-configuration.md

 ## Considered Options

 * Regular expression pattern matching on SCRIPT src attribute
+* id attribute to the SCRIPT tag
-* Identifier attribute on the SCRIPT tag
+* data-id attribute on the SCRIPT tag
+* document.currentScript (not supported on IE)

 ## Decision Outcome

-Chosen option: "identifier attribute", because positives outweigh negatives (see below).
+Chosen option: "id attribute", because this is likely to produce a more flexible robust solution than the regex based solution.
+The team opted for using id over data-id.

 ### Positive Consequences